Red-Flag-Pole/CNETF-miniproj/README.md

 *Docker is needed to run the container for the service*
 This project folder can be retrieved from GitHub.

+THe flag is in the format CNETF{____}
+When you get the flag the challenge is completed.

 ### Hints
 1. Check out this cool text for robots
 2. For the second part, look at HTTP headers.
 The name of this puzzle is also a hint itself!

 ### Deployment

 Deploy service to challenge service server and run ./build.sh.
 Use ./test-server.sh to verify important links are up and viewable.
+(Note, this practically gives you the answer)

 ## Solution